Te reo Māori: From a 1972 petition to save it, to 'booming' numbers of students

 Scotty and Stacey make a conscious effort to raise their three children bilingual, and speak only Māori at home.

-That experience has influenced Stacey's latest book, My First Words in Te Reo .
+That experience has influenced Stacey's latest book, My First Words in Te Reo.

 "Babies' brains are very open to everything.
 It is a beautiful experience being able to offer them two languages.
 It might just be few words, but there are huge benefits of opening neural pathways."